Nonsuch Palace: Later history

 The palace was incomplete when Henry VIII died in 1547.
-In 1556 Queen Mary I sold it to Henry FitzAlan, 19th Earl of Arundel, who completed it.
-In 1585 the Treaty of Nonsuch was signed by Elizabeth I of England and the Dutch Republic at the palace.
-It returned to royal hands in the 1590s.
-Nonsuch came to Anne of Denmark as her jointure property as the consort of King James.
+Queen Mary I invited the French ambassador Antoine de Noailles to hunt deer in the park with greyhounds.
+In 1556, she sold the palace to Henry FitzAlan, 19th Earl of Arundel, who completed it by 1559.
+In 1585, the Treaty of Nonsuch was signed by Elizabeth I of England and the Dutch Republic at the palace.
+After Arundel's death in 1580, his son-in-law, John Lumley, 1st Baron Lumley, sold the palace back to Elizabeth I and the Crown in 1590–1592, in exchange for lands valued at £534.

+Upon the death of Elizabeth I in 1603, the palace was inherited by her successor, King James I/VI of England and Scotland.

+Nonsuch Palace came to Anne of Denmark as her jointure property as the consort of King James VI/I. The royal Prince Henry and Princess Elizabeth, the future "Winter Queen" of Bohemia, were lodged at Nonsuch for a time in 1603.
 The Great Park remained the property of Lord Lumley until he surrendered the lease to the queen in 1605.
 She rarely visited, but came in July 1617 attended by Viscount Lisle, Lucy, Countess of Bedford, and the Earls of Southampton and Montgomery.

-Under King James I, Viscount Lumley was appointed Keeper of the Palace and Little Park, and then in 1606, the Earl of Worcester succeeded him, naming the park lodge Worcester House.
+Under King James I, Viscount Lumley was appointed Keeper of the Palace and Little Park.
+Lumley paid the gardeners and weeders from his yearly fee.
+In 1606, the Earl of Worcester succeeded him.
+He was paid £600 to build a new lodge in the Great Park, known as "Worcester House".
 Both James I and Charles I regularly visited for hunting and racing.

-Following Parliament's victory in the English Civil War, the Nonsuch estate was confiscated and let to a series of Parliamentarian supporters: first to Algernon Sidney, then to Colonel Robert Lilburne.
+Following Parliament's victory in the English Civil War, the Nonsuch estate was confiscated and lent to a series of Parliamentarian supporters: first to Algernon Sidney, then to Colonel Robert Lilburne.
 The estate was then sold to Major-General John Lambert, and latterly to General Thomas Pride, who held it until his death in 1658.